C++23: deducing “this” into Rust traits

 You cannot escape this

 C++ tries to hide the existence of this parameter, but with some more advanced features you need to be aware of its existence and reason about it anyway.
-One example of this is member function ref-qualifiers:
+One example is member function ref-qualifiers:

 class Ghostbuster {